pdyxs/gottagetoutathisspace/src/content/New/Intro.md

 ## What This Is
-"Gotta Get Outta This Space" is a print, play and post game.
+"Gotta Get Outta This Space" is a print, play and post game for 1-4 players.

+You're each stuck on a planet in the robot apocalypse, and one of the last human ships has just arrived in a nearby solar system!

 To play, you'll have to print, find or make components for the game.